yast/yast-storage-ng/doc/boot-requirements.md

 			- **requires only a new /boot/efi partition**
 		- if there is already an EFI partition
 			- **only requires to use the existing EFI partition**
+	- with an encrypted proposal
+		- if there are no EFI partitions
+			- **requires only a new /boot/efi partition**
+		- if there is already an EFI partition
+			- **only requires to use the existing EFI partition**
 - not using UEFI (legacy PC)
 	- with GPT partition table
 		- in a partitions-based proposal